 Table A-15 below sets forth the benchmark debt burden ratios that recognize the combined direct debt and overall debt of the District.
-Table A-18 also provides a summary of the District's performance against policy benchmarks for the District's General Obligation Bond and COPs debt and debt issued by overlapping agencies.
-These benchmarks pertain to large school districts whose ratings are in the double-A or higher rating category.
+Table A-15 also provides a summary of the District's performance against policy benchmarks for the District's General Obligation Bond and COPs debt and debt issued by overlapping agencies.
+These benchmarks pertain to large school districts nationwide whose ratings are in the double-A or higher rating category.

-Due to the statistical dispersion of the underlying data for the benchmarks in Table A-18 and the large size of the District's bonding program relative to other large school districts, the District's debt burden ratios are not unexpectedly higher than most of the benchmarks.
-Nevertheless, the District believes that the "large, highly-rated" school district cohort to be the most appropriate cohort group against which it should be compared.
+Due to the statistical dispersion of the underlying data for the benchmarks in Table A-15 and the large size of the District's bonding program relative to other large school districts, the District's debt burden ratios are not unexpectedly higher than most of the benchmarks values.
+Even though some of the other large school districts have school funding mechanisms different than the District's and may have budgets that are considerably smaller than the District's, the District believes that the "large, highly-rated" school district cohort to be the most appropriate cohort group against which it should be compared.